section-engineering-education/engineering-education/content/articles/filter-machine-with-vanilla-javascript/index.md

 - CSS
 - Javascript

-This Project was develop on the [repl website](https://repl.it/) using `html/css/js` stack.
+This Project was developed on the [repl website](https://repl.it/) using `html/css/js` stack.
 Feel free to use it to follow along with the article.

 Our code will be split into three distinct files:
 1. `HTML file (index.html)`: This contains all our html code